AzureSQLDB/ContentSafetyLab/docs/5-content-safety.md

 select @ret as ReturnCode, @response as Response;
 ```

-1. Replace the **LANGUAGE_KEY** text with the AI Language Key that was returned to you in the previous chapter when testing connectivity.
+1. Replace the **CONTENT_KEY** text with the AI Language Key that was returned to you in the previous chapter when testing connectivity.

 1. Execute the SQL statement with the run button.